-- Provide initial training to all representatives. - Provide and promote optional ongoing training and support for student representatives depending on demand (e.g. covering practical necessities, skills-based training and policy discussion). - Facilitate the organisation of Course Rep Meetings for Reps to meet fellow Course Reps and School Reps. - Support the Union Council by planning the meetings, promoting them and making the minutes available on the UPSU website. - Send regular email updates to all Academic Representatives to keep them up to date with opportunities and events within UPSU, the University, locally and nationally. - Reward and recognise the hard work representatives have been doing through the Student Voice Recognition Scheme and the SSTAR Awards.
+- · Provide initial training to all representatives. - Provide and promote optional ongoing training and support for student representatives depending on demand (e.g. covering practical necessities, skillsbased training and policy discussion). - Facilitate the organisation of Course Rep Meetings for Reps to meet fellow Course Reps and School Reps. - Support the Union Council by planning the meetings, promoting them and making the minutes available on the UPSU website. - Send regular email updates to all Academic Representatives to keep them up to date with opportunities and events within UPSU, the University, locally and nationally.

-meeting now often? what might be discussed?
+meeting how often? what might be discussed?
 Course Reps Student Staff Liaison Committee (SSLC) Dependent on your course An opportunity to discuss concerns and ideas regarding your specific course with relevant Programme staff.
 Programme Committee Monthly An opportunity to discuss your specific course with relevant Programme staff.
 Course Rep Meeting Regularly Course Reps meet with their School Reps regularly to give and discuss current feedback on a range of issues.

-meeting how often? what might be discussed?
+meeting how often? what might be discussed

 School Reps Some School Reps will be asked to attend University Teaching and Learning (UTLQC) Monthly UTLQC is the highest of all of the TLQC's and works similarly to all of the other TLQC's.
 Faculty Teaching and Learning Quality Committee (FTLQC) Monthly All aspects of teaching and learning, the agenda is to be sent out a week in advance so there are opportunities for you to talk to your peers about feedback.
 School Teaching and Learning Quality Committee (STLQC) Monthly This is similar to your FTLQC but is at a School level.
-1-2-1's with Student Voice and VP Education Once per semester An opportunity to catch up with the Student Voice Team and your VP Education and receive support, discuss ideas and concerns, feedback about meetings and set new objectives.
-Academic Forum Monthly All School Reps are expected to attend the Academic Forum to discuss academic issues.
+1-2-1's with Student Voice and VP Education Every six weeks An opportunity to catch up with the Student Voice Team and your VP Education and receive support, discuss ideas and concerns, feedback about meetings and set new objectives.
 Course Rep Meeting Regularly School Reps meet with their Course Reps regularly to give and discuss feedback.
 Union Council Every six weeks Union Council meets every six weeks to discuss UPSU policy.